Investigative Framework

 Threshold Instability

 A state where the migraine threshold shifts frequently, making attacks feel unpredictable.
-This typically occurs when multiple layers fluctuate simultaneously.
+Typical when multiple layers fluctuate simultaneously.

 This model explains several confusing patterns: